Absences & Tardies

 Attendance:

-Students should be at their line-up area on the playground no later than 8:05 a.m.
+We expect all students to be at their line-up area on the playground no later than 8:05 a.m.
 Students arriving late to school are to check in at the school office, pick up a late/tardy slip, and proceed to class.
 Students arriving less than 30 minutes late to school will receive a late slip.
 Students arriving late to school by 30 minutes or longer will receive a tardy slip.

 Absences: